tonic-team/tonic.site/content/standard/05_figures.md

 {{% notice info%}}
 Here comes figures you created.
 It is advised to use the `990_shared_figures` folder to save figures ready for the manuscript, as this folder is meant to be shared as a submodule.
-It will allow links from manuscript to figures to still work when using a different folder organisation based of manuscript edition.
+It will allow links from manuscript to figures to still work when using a different folder organization based of manuscript edition.
 {{% / notice %}}

 ## Content